jecandone/JC-SWTOR-Tools/README.md

 **<h3>Global Settings</h3>**

-Armor Langauge - can set the langauge of the armor names - currently only "English", and "FQN" (ie displaying the FQN names instead of the in-game names) are functional.
+Armor Language - can set the language of the armor names - currently only "English", and "FQN" (ie displaying the FQN names instead of the in-game names) are functional.

 Corruption Values - corruption values for eyes in the TORC Character Creator are slightly different than those calculated by the values derived directly from the in-game nodes - can choose between using the TORC values or the in-game corruption values for eyes.